codemirror/codemirror5/README.md

 The project page is http://codemirror.net
 The manual is at http://codemirror.net/doc/manual.html
-The contributing guidelines are in the CONTRIBUTING.md file
+The contributing guidelines are in [CONTRIBUTING.md](https://github.com/marijnh/CodeMirror/blob/master/CONTRIBUTING.md)